Fall Semester of 2018

 To download readings from our website, click on the “LASRG Readings” link on the top or side of this page.
 This site is password protected to ensure our compliance with copyright regulations.
 The password has been distributed to members of LASRG; should you have missed the message in question, please contact the administrator.

 The Center for Late Ancient Studies sponsors several activities, including a reading group in which faculty and graduate students convene to discuss recent releases in the world of late ancient scholarship.
 Participants come from a variety of backgrounds, including classics, ancient and medieval history, art & archaeology, Judaic studies, Islam, Early Christianity, and others.

 Information about meeting dates and readings is posted here throughout the academic year.
 If you would like to join the group’s mailing list, attend, or suggest readings, please contact the list administrator.

-- January 18 – Essays from Evagrius and his Legacy edited by Robin Darling Young and Joel Kalvesmaki (Notre Dame University Press, 2016).
+- February – select chapters from Evagrius and His Legacy, edited by Robin Darling Young and Joel Kalvesmaki (Notre Dame University Press, 2016).

-- February TBD – David Frankfurter’s Christianizing Egypt: Syncretism and Local Worlds in Late Antiquity (Princeton University Press, 2017).
+- April 17 – David Frankfurter’s Christianizing Egypt: Syncretism and Local Worlds in Late Antiquity (Princeton University Press, 2017).